 - Upgrading knowledge through internet searches and the use of electronic information sources

 - Reflective practice – assessing benefit of CPD activities to self, client or employer – identifying next steps

-Activities which may not require scientific expertise, but which help develop transferable skills and gain experiences that are valuable in the current professional role or in future career directions.
-These would include involvement in strategic activities for the employer; and activities carried out outside of professional life.
+Activities which may not require scientific expertise, but which help develop transferable skills and experiences which may be valuable in your current professional role or in future career directions.

 - Leadership skills (eg managing a children's sports team, leader of a scouting/ guides activity, Chair person for a club or society)